spcl/spada/irspec/docs/spatial/spatial.md

   // Assignment statements
 }
 ```
-The last variable is the data variable.
-The data variable is bound to the received data.
+The variable at the corresponding position to the `receive` generator is bound to the received data.
 Its type must match the type of the stream.
 The other variables are iteration variables.

-They must be of type `i32`.
+The order of range iterators and `receive` generator does not matter.
+A program in its canonical form will place
+the `receive` generator last.

-One may specify multiple parameter range expressions.
+For the iteration variables, one may specify multiple parameter range expressions.
 The iteration variables are bound to the indices of the received data, which is
 interpreted as a multi-dimensional array in *row-major* order.